oracle-devrel/leagueoflegends-optimizer/articles/article4.md

 }
 ```

-From this example, any human would probably say that these variables aren't enough to build a reliable model.
+From this example, anyone would probably say that these variables aren't enough to build a reliable model.
 But they're more than enough, as you'll discover through the rest of the article.

-From the DB standpoint, we create a new JSON collection to create our training data.
+From a DB standpoint, we'll create a new JSON collection to create our training data:

 ```python
 # CLASSIFIER MODEL (LIVE CLIENT API AFFINITY DATA)